August 9, 2009

 Now, compare this narrative to the one that is gaining acceptance in modern societies: A male to female transsexual is really a woman, truly a woman, a normal woman living "inside" her male body.

-There is no denying that something has gone wrong in the lives of male to female transsexuals (also called "transwomen").
-She is after all trapped in a man's body, even if her personality may be sound.
+There is no denying that something is different in the lives of male to female trans women compared to the ones of non-transgender women.
+There has after all, been a misalignment between her physical sex and her inner gender identity.
+Her life experience is different.
 But she is not a freak.
-What's needed is a sex reassignment therapy that gives her the body she should have had all along.
+What's needed is a gender confirmation therapy that gives her the body she should have had all along.

 Note that in this narrative it does not matter whether she is heterosexual, homosexual or bisexual.
 In the US and Europe at least, these sexualities are accepted as normal for both women and men.

-So an autogynephiliac accepting this narrative can think of herself as a healthy woman that has become herself in body and soul.
+So a male to female crossdreamer accepting this narrative can think of herself as a healthy woman that has become herself in body and soul.

 That will be the topic of my next post.